 About

 Vivienne Varay is a contemporary art jeweler whose work explores the emotional lives of materials and the ways in which adornment can shape identity, intimacy, and power.
-Her practice blends traditional metalsmithing with critical inquiry into material culture, often drawing from her personal history to create works that are both confessional and culturally resonant.
-The objects she creates investigate how jewelry operates as a carrier of memory, trauma, and transformation.
+The objects she creates investigate how adornment operates as a carrier of memory, identity contruction, transformation.

 Vivienne Varay lives and works in Pullman, Washington, where she is currently a Lecturer in the Department of Digital Technology and Culture at Washington State University.
 In Fall 2025, she will transition into her new role as Assistant Professor.